In 1994, Dr. May-Claire King and her research team at the University of Washington,

 attention of many American women, including American Jewish women.
 Familial

-Elucidation of the BRCA Mutation in the Ashkenazi Jewish
+inheritance of the BRCA gene became an important discussion in the Ashkenazi Jewish

 The file is restricted for YU community access only.